-Daily improvements on site In the course of implementing measures to reduce chip conveyor clogging and human-hours for cleaning filters, which had been an issue, zero clogging and zero cleaning human-hours were achieved by changing the chip conveyor's separation method.
-The number of pumps was reduced by a total of four, leading to a 50% reduction in energy used (from 24 kWh to 12 kWh; CO_2 reduction of 27.4 t/year).
-Valve Production Engineering Section, Valve & TPMS Business Group Circulation pump 1 unit, 5.5 kW Large cutting machine Chip discharge changed to 2 levels Mesh filter changed to backwash drum filter Backwash drum filter: Filter that can flush and clean in the reverse direction Active introduction of renewable energy Solar power generation equipment has been introduced at the Kurihara Plant and expanded to the Higashi Ogaki and Yoro Plants.
+an issue, zero clogging and zero cleaning human-hours were achieved by changing the chip conveyor's separation method.
+The number of pumps was reduced by a total of four. leading to a 50% reduction in energy used (from 24 kWh to 12 kWh; CO2 reduction of 27.4 t/year).
+Valve Production Engineering Section, Valve & TPMS Business Group Active introduction of renewable energy Solar power generation equipment has been introduced at the Kurihara Plant and expanded to the Higashi Ogaki and Yoro Plants.
 We have switched our electricity purchased from outside sources to renewable energy-derived electricity, and have switched to 100% renewable electricity at three of our domestic plants (Kurihara Plant, Wakayanagi Plant, and Kyushu Plant).
 Overseas, both plants of our Thai subsidiary, Pacific Industries (Thailand) Co., Ltd., switched to 100% renewable energy through the introduction of solar power generation facilities and the purchase of renewable energy certificates.
 The ratio of renewable energy to electricity used in FY2022 has been 12%.